 Click or tap a video or living image to view it.

-Save a photo from a living image or video.
+Save photos from video.
 Move the colored dot until you find the frame you want to save.
+Then, select Save a photo.

-Create or edit a slow-motion video.
+Create slow-motion video.
 Move the colored dot to select where you want to slow down the action, and then move the slider with the turtle icon to change the speed.
+Then, select Save .